Farmers & Producers

 Stephen’s wife, Jen, is an herbalist and aromatherapist and handcrafts all the candles, soaps, and lip balms using honey and beeswax from Hudson Hives’ bees and herbs from their garden.

 449 Barrett’s Mill Road, Concord, MA 01742

 Producers: Lise Holdorf (Co-op Owner #537), Melissa Maxwell

 Barrett’s Mill Farm is a certified organic, diversified vegetable farm located on the McGrath Farmstead in Concord.
 Their vegetables are currently sold through their CSA and farm store.
 Lisa and Melissa are big Co-op supporters!

 Producers: Pasquale (Pat) Lanni, Director

 Flats Mentor Farm is a project of the nonprofit World Farmers, which provides business training and startup land for immigrant farmers who want to build local farming businesses.
 More than a dozen immigrant farmers grow both native New England produce and unique products from their native countries.

 38 Eldridge Road, Harvard, MA 01451

-Farmers: Linda Hoffman, Orchardist & Artist
+Producers: Linda Hoffman, Orchardist & Artist

 Old Frog Pond Farm is one of the few Certified Organic Orchards in Massachusetts.
 Every fall they open for pick-your-own apples and raspberries and sell fresh vegetables from their farm stand.
 Owner Linda Hoffman (also a Co-op Owner!) is an artist, and the farm is home to a large outdoor sculpture walk with rotating exhibits, workshops, Plein Air Poetry, and other community events throughout the year.